Recklexx/Recklexx.github.io/_posts/blogs/2024-07-09-softwar-microscopy.md

 PyImageJ is a libaray for programmers, requiresing expplicit conversion of Python data structures such as Numpy images into equicalent Java before they can be passed to ImageJ routines.

+### ZeroCostDL4Mic
+[ZeroCostDL4Mic](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki) is a toolbox for the training and implementation of common Deep Learning approaches to microscopy imaging and a collection of self-explanatory `Jupyter Notebooks` for Google Colab..
+It exploits the ease of use and access to GPU provided by Google Colab.

+### ImJoy
+[ImJoy](https://imjoy.io/#/)'s core is a severless pregressive web application offering a fast and reliable user experience across all mainstream platforms, including laptops and mobile devices.